andrewdwallo/filament-companies/README.md

 * NavigationMenu.php class component listener needs to actually refresh after a form is saved (This is connected to a render hook in FilamentCompaniesServiceProvider)
 * Test need to be updated
+* Documentation specific to Filament (e.g. Examples of using FilamentCompanies' Traits, Closures, Permissions/Roles, etc...)
 * Any other things you notice that you would like to improve that would benefit everyone as a whole